Armenia visa requirements 2026: by nationality

 Digital nomads and remote workers

 Armenia has attracted a growing remote worker community since 2020, partly due to its visa-free access for most Western nationals and its relatively low cost of living.
+See our Armenia budget travel guide for cost-of-living breakdowns.
 Specific practical points for remote workers:

 Tax residency: A stay of 183+ days in a calendar year can trigger Armenian tax residency considerations.
 Armenian personal income tax on foreign-sourced income is 20%.
 Consult a tax adviser if you plan to stay 6+ months and work for foreign employers.